mermaid-js/mermaid/README.md

 ![Text on links](http://www.sveido.com/mermaid/img/ex11.png)

 ### Styling links
-It is possible to style links for instance a link that is going back in the flow.
-This is done by the linkStyle statement as in the example below:
+It is possible to style links, for instance you might want to style a link that is going backwards in the flow.
+As links has no ids in the same way as nodes, some other way of deciding what link the style should be attached to is required.
+Instead of ids the order number of when the link was defined in the graph is used.
+In the example below the style defined in the linkStyle statement will belong to the forth link in the graph:

 ```
 linkStyle 3 stroke:#ff3,stroke-width:4px;